Filed under the categories

 West End / Bar / Restaurant / Cuisine: English

-Carlsberg actually DO sports bars, and while they may not necessarily be the best in the world, their flagship London venue located in Leicester Square's Empire Casino combines televised sport, casual gambling and hearty food with an admirable deftness of touch and a fantastic Central London atmosphere.
-Book ahead before major sporting events - World Cups, Premier Leagues, Champions League - to gain access to the exclusive inner circle, featuring table service, comfy sofas and one of the biggest plasma screens to ever grace the West End.
+If Carlsberg did sports bars.... well, guess what!
+While they may not necessarily be the best in the world, the flagship London Carlsberg sports bar in Leicester Square's Empire Casino combines televised live sport, casual gambling and hearty food with an admirable deftness of touch and a fantastic West End atmosphere.
+The two giant screens showing football, AFL, NFL, Formula 1, and boxing is hugely popular so book ahead of major sporting events to gain access to the exclusive inner circle, featuring table service, comfy sofas and one of the biggest plasma screens to ever grace the West End.
 Plus, it's open 24 hours so maybe book the next day off work.

 The Famous Three Kings